Overview

 "ejector": {

-"url": "https://app.ejector.dev/api/repos/<REPO_ID>/mcp",
+"url": "https://www.ejector.dev/api/repos/<REPO_ID>/mcp",

 "headers": { "Authorization": "Bearer ejector_xxx" }